omahs/zkevm-doc/mkdocs/docs/zkEVM/Basic-Concepts/A-Generic-State-Machine.md

-The figure below, depicts the linear combinations of the our state machine as an algebraic processor of sorts.
+The figure below, depicts the linear combinations of our state machine as an algebraic processor of sorts.